alexwarstadt/minimalism/README.md

 # minimalism
-Implementation of A Formalization of Minimalist Synta (Collins &amp; Stabler, 2016)
+Implementation of A Formalization of Minimalist Syntax (Collins &amp; Stabler, 2016)